isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2024-03-15-post-Speech by Minister Indranee at DBS and SG Her Empowerment’s 2024 International Women’s Day Event.md

 shoulder and which are family-friendly make a big difference<strong>.</strong> There are myriad ways in which workplaces can be family-friendly and supportive of women.</p>
-<p>As leaders of the organisation <strong>managers and senior executives, </strong>you
+<p>As leaders of the organisation managers and senior executives, you set
-set the tone in establishing a company culture where mutual respect and empathy are core tenets, and where you can make sure that meeting various work-life needs is ingrained in your company culture.
+the tone in establishing a company culture where mutual respect and empathy are core tenets, and where you can make sure that meeting various work-life needs is ingrained in your company culture.
 This includes putting in place fair and merit-based appraisals.
 It is also important to create a supportive workplace environment, so that employees can have confidence that they can have support when required.
 I understand that this was the case for <strong>Ms Jacqueline Tan</strong>, a Managing Director under DBS’ Credit Risk Management Group.
 In 2018, Jacqueline wanted to have more time with her two young boys and mother, who suffered a stroke some years back.
 She raised it to her managers, who were empathic and encouraging, and they gave her the assurance to be able to take a sabbatical, and recommended her for a new role within DBS when she was ready to return, recognising that she still has a lot to contribute.</p>
 <p><strong>Line managers</strong>, these are really important.
 They are in
 charge of overseeing their team’s day-to-day work and they are key to creating a workplace norm where there is mutual understanding, and where employee’s